mcfatelin/SCVariablePlotter/README.md

 ........

 Note:

 Description contains no space.

 Y_Fraction_lower and Y_Fraction_upper limit the curve in (Y_Fraction_lower, Y_Fraction_upper) of the whole canvas.

 Color is python color notation.

+You can find the example in List/LXeFilling_DrawOpt.txt.